 3. Smart B&B pricing strategy

-Once you have worked out your overheads and outgoings, you are in a good position to set the all-important pricing structure for your B&B. It takes a lot more work than simply looking at what the competition is up to and undercutting them.
+Once you have worked out your overheads and outgoings, you are in a good position to set the all-important pricing structure for your B&B business plan.
+It takes a lot more work than simply looking at what the competition is up to and undercutting them.

 Make sure you take the following into account while researching a price plan: